kkrypt0nn/centauri/documentation/src/pages/donations.md

 ---
 title: Donations
-desription: Centauri is a free and open-source project therefore any donations will help the support of the project.
+description: Centauri is a free and open-source project therefore any donations will help the support of the project.
 ---

 # Donations